OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 ---
-title: Building and deploying a Java application with Docker, Google, Azure and Octopus
+title: Building and deploying a Java app with Docker, Google, Azure, and Octopus
 description: As part of our series about Continuous Integration and build servers, learn how to build a Java app, push it to a Docker registry, and deploy to Azure with Octopus Deploy.
 author: terence.wong@octopus.com
 visibility: private